gregongie/vmc/README.md

-# Algebraic Variety Models for High-Rank Matrix Completion (Code)
+# Algebraic Variety Models for High-Rank Matrix Completion

 MATLAB code to implement the variety-based matrix completion (VMC) algorithm described in the paper: